-The purpose of this policy is to provide guidelines regarding the handling of any residential student who is believed to be missing.
-This policy applies to all students of University Housing.
-This policy is a direct result of the passing of the Higher Education Act of 2008.

-This policy contains the official notification procedures of the University of Nebraska at Kearney for missing students who reside in on-campus housing, in accordance with the requirements of the Higher Education Opportunity Act (HEOA).
-This policy is intended to promote the safety and welfare of members of the University community through compliance with the HEOA.
+The purpose of this policy is to provide guidelines regarding the handling of any residential student who is believed to be missing and applies to all students at University Housing.
+This policy contains the official notification procedures of the University of Nebraska at Kearney (UNK) for missing students who reside in on-campus housing, in accordance with the requirements of the Higher Education Opportunity Act of 2008 (HEOA).